dball7k/be_coherentTest/src/README.md

 1. **Spring Boot**: 2.7.11
    Spring Boot is a framework that simplifies the development of Java applications by providing pre-configured settings and conventions.

-2. **MySQL Connector/J**: 8.0.33
+2. **MySQL DB**: 8.0.33
-   MySQL Connector/J is a JDBC driver for connecting to MySQL databases.
+   This project is persisted into a MySQL DB hosted in a RDS AWS.

 3. **Hibernate Core**: 5.5.7.Final
    Hibernate is an object-relational mapping (ORM) framework that provides mapping between Java objects and relational databases.